Tech Insights

 Planning

-The planning stage transforms assessment insights into actionable strategies.
 During the planning stage, a company identifies specific areas for optimization, develops a roadmap for cost-saving initiatives, and prioritizes actions based on their potential impact and return on investment.
-This stage might involve exploring solutions like cloud migration, process automation, or license consolidation.
+This stage might involve exploring a variety of IT cost optimization strategies.

 Implementation